dereuromark/media-embed/docs/README.md

 $MediaEmbed = new MediaEmbed([], null, new MockHttpClient());
 ```

+The default `StreamHttpClient` only fetches public `http` and `https` URLs, rejects localhost/private literal IP targets, disables redirects, and caps response size.
+Inject a custom `HttpClientInterface` implementation if you need a different network policy.

 ### Provider Loaders

 Load providers from different sources using the loader interface: